The WOS FAQ

-Please note this is the FAQ from the original WoS site, and not all questions and answers are relevant.
-If you have any doubt, or queries that aren't answered here, please contact us.
+Please note this content is from the original WoS site, and may no longer be relevant.
+If you have any queries, please contact us.

 Recreated Spectrum App – the Recreated Spectrum keyboard is no longer supported by Elite.
 The Android app can be downloaded here.
 World Of Spectrum Classic is not responsible for any damage or loss caused to your mobile device or keyboard through the use of this app.